dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 # How to test:
-To execute the predefined test, run the following command in the project directory:
+To execute the predefined (unit)test, run the following command in the project directory:
 ```PYTHONPATH=./src pytest tests/```